JacobFischer/resume/resume.md

 facilitating TCP/WS/HTTP connections over clustered threads
 - Visualizer to playback game log files in browser using PixiJS, Webpack, jQuery, TypeScript, and SCSS
-- Python Metaprogramming tool to speed up development of common game logic between all projects via code generation and mutation
+- Python metaprogramming tool to speed up development of common game logic between all projects via code generation and mutation
 - Battle tested in multiple programming competitions with a wide range of games and competitions, some with human player(s)